edibotopic/edibotopic-website/content/notes/_log.md

 Sometimes it will be so uncommon that people will find it strange to hear.

-The special case is when you refer to a common experience that is referred to uncommonly.
+The special case is when you refer to a common experience that is otherwise referred to uncommonly.
 This can be confused with the mundane or the strange.
-There is an art in preventing this confusion.
+When expressed the right way its impact can be significant.

 _September 16th_